GenericMappingTools/website/projects/index.rst

 GMT.jl
 ++++++

-The GMT.jl wrapper is intended not only to access to GMT from within the Julia language but also to provide a more modern interface to the GMT modules by fully expanding the compact syntax into long options names.
+The GMT.jl wrapper is intended not only to access GMT from within the Julia language but also to provide a more modern interface to the GMT modules by fully expanding the compact syntax into long options names.